Long-Term Disability Plan

 Once the long-term disability is approved, payments begin after the employee is disabled for 90 consecutive days, or when any severance payments end, whichever is later.

-You as the employer pay the full cost of the Long-Term Disability Plan; the employee may not contribute.
-Because you pay the full cost of coverage, any Long-Term Disability Plan benefits received are taxable when paid to the employee.
+The Long-Term Disability Plan is paid 100% by the employer; the employee may not contribute.
+Because you as the employer pay the full cost of coverage, any Long-Term Disability Plan benefits received are taxable when paid to the employee.

 *Actual cost may be more or less due to rounding.

-The Temporary Disability Plan provides financial protection for up to 90 days for employees with a short-term mental or physical illness or injury.
-When offered together with the Long-Term Disability Plan, employees have comprehensive financial protection plus a seamless administrative experience if they transition from one plan to the other.
+The Temporary Disability Plan provides income protection for up to 90 days for employees with a short-term mental or physical illness or injury.
+When offered together with the Long-Term Disability Plan, employees have comprehensive income protection plus a seamless administrative experience if they transition from one plan to the other.

 Lincoln Financial Group provides advice and solutions that help empower people to take charge of their financial lives with confidence and optimism.
-More than 17 million customers trust Lincoln's retirement, insurance, and wealth protection expertise to help address their lifestyle, savings and income goals, as well as to guard against long-term care expenses.
+Millions of customers trust Lincoln's retirement, insurance, and wealth protection expertise to help address their lifestyle, savings and income goals, as well as to guard against long-term care expenses.